 Graphab software is devoted to the modelling of ecological networks from the framework of graph theory.
 It is the only tool able to include construction and visualization of graphs, connectivity analyses and links with external data.
 It is easily compatible with Geographical Information Systems.

-Graphab runs on any computer supporting Java (PC under Linux, Windows, Mac...).
+Graphab runs on any computer supporting Java 7 or later (PC under Linux, Windows, Mac...).
 It is distributed free of charge.

 Graphab is open source and distributed under GPL licence, with the only condition of citing the software :